AhmedGabl/StockSensei/replit.md

 ## Recent Changes

+- ✅ **Botpress Q&A Chat Integration**: Successfully integrated Botpress chatbot with hardcoded credentials for seamless Q&A functionality
 - ✅ **Role-Specific Home Page Actions**: Fixed admin home page to show "Create Tests" and "Manage Groups" instead of student actions like "Take Quiz"
 - ✅ **Enhanced Navigation Visibility**: Updated selected navigation tabs to use clear 51Talk orange text on white background with orange border for excellent readability
 - ✅ **Consistent Home Page Navigation**: Fixed navigation to use "Home Page" consistently throughout system with multiple access points